Wade R. provided this image of the 1976 Pinto at Oswego running up the return road.

 Ford outsold Chevrolet in 1957, but fell back to second place in 1958.
 There is no empirical data to tie the sales figures to Ford’s racing participation and success, but the coincidence is there.
 General Motors, meanwhile, went at it hot and heavy.
 Using spinoff parts from their high performance Corvette on other models, Chevy built a formidable racing machine.
 In 1958 Chevy won 23 races to Ford’s 16.
 1959 was worse, with Ford winning 8 races to Chevrolet’s 14.

 In spite of the no-racing edict, pride and an incurable itch motivated Don Frey, executive engineer for Division product planning, to do something, how ever small, to get Ford back in front on the track.
-In 1959 he called Dave Evans, Don Sullivan and John Cowley together in his office.
+In 1959 he called Dave Evans, Don Sullivan and John Cowley together in his office getting the ready for next delivery.
 He suggested that they pool their talents to come up with a “better idea” for the ailing Fords.
 With clandestine assistance promised from Bill Innes in Engine and Foundry, the intrepid trio set out with great zeal and little else.

 Next, several events took place which were to profoundly influence Ford’s vow of abstinence.
 In February 1959, Daytona’s new superspeedway hosted its inaugural race.
 During 1960, Charlotte and Atlanta also spawned new superspeedways.
 There were now four supertracks, including Darlington, running eight events per year at speeds that defied credulity.
 The public, with a built-in psychological barrier of 100 mph, was now aware of NASCAR, and very much interested in it — particularly the young people.